maizzle/maizzle.com/content/docs/upgrade-guide.md

 # Upgrade Guide

-Upgrading your Maizzle projects from v4.x to v5.x (beta).
+Upgrading your Maizzle projects from v4.x to v5.

 Maizzle 5 is a major framework rewrite that comes with awesome new features and improvements, but also includes a few breaking changes.